Resume example

 1. Show guest satisfaction data.
 Medallia scores, Yelp ratings, Google review averages, or internal satisfaction survey results demonstrate that you run a guest-focused operation.

-• No financial metrics: A restaurant manager resume without revenue, food cost, or labor cost data looks like an entry-level application.
+No financial metrics.
+A restaurant manager resume without revenue, food cost, or labor cost data looks like an entry-level application.
+District managers evaluate candidates primarily on their ability to manage a P&L, so omitting these numbers makes your experience impossible to evaluate.

-• Ignoring food safety credentials: ServSafe certification is expected.
-Omitting it suggests you may not hold a current certification.
+Ignoring food safety credentials.
+ServSafe certification is expected at the management level.
+Omitting it from your resume suggests you may not hold a current certification, which is a dealbreaker for most restaurant groups.

-• Listing responsibilities, not results: “Oversaw daily operations” is a responsibility.
-“Reduced labor costs from 32% to 27% of revenue” is a result.
+Listing responsibilities, not results.
+“Oversaw daily operations” is a responsibility that every restaurant manager shares.
+“Reduced labor costs from 32% to 27% of revenue through demand-based scheduling” is a result that demonstrates your specific impact and capability.

-• Omitting team size: Managing 15 people is different from managing 65.
-Include your team size to communicate scope.
+Omitting team size.
+Managing 15 people is fundamentally different from managing 65.
+Include your team size in each role to communicate the operational scope and complexity of your management experience.

 Frequently asked questions